Hungry Healthy Happy

 • Carrot - The star of this soup.
 We have used basic supermarket carrots to make this a really budget friendly meal.

 • Lentils - Red split lentils are the best choice for this soup.
 They are cheap and easy to find, and they cook really quickly and make the soup nice and creamy.
 You could used canned, ready cooked, green lentils instead if you wanted.
-This would totally change the colour of the soup of course.
+This would totally change the colour of the soup of course, as this is a carrot and red lentil soup.

 • Herbs/spices - We added some cumin as it goes well with carrot and then some chilli powder for a little spice.
 Some fresh coriander is added when serving, but you could use fresh parsley instead.